 In 1947 the Ben Chifley Labor Government tried to re-establish the “People’s Bank” by nationalising the private banks.
 This effort was defeated by the High Court.

-At present about 97% of our money supply is created by the private banks which are not controlled by Australians.
+At present more than 97% of our money supply is created by the private banks which are not controlled by Australians.
 Our economy is being run for the benefit of international bankers and their associated multi-national corporations.
 The proof of these claims is in the fact that Australia has huge levels of foreign debt and foreign ownership.
 We are constantly told we need foreign investment.
 This is and always has been a complete hoax.
 The only thing we receive from foreign investment is perhaps some pieces of paper or some digits on a computer screen.
 The real investment is Australian people-power, know-how and raw materials.

 Only by giving the role of creating the money supply to a people’s government will we be able to ensure that the money supply is used to guarantee a prosperous, environmentally conscious and people friendly economy.
 Only then will all Australians, present and future, be able to have a “fair go” in what used to be called the “Lucky Country.”

 Money plays a central role in most of our activities.
 It lies at the heart of all political policies.
 Our present money supply system is responsible for so many of the country’s economic, social, political, environmental, medical and other problems that only a reform of the money supply system itself has any hope of addressing them.
 Without reform of the money supply system, any other political reform will never go anywhere near solving these problems.

 If you think that all the money in the Australian economy was created by government agencies (the Australian Mint and/or the Reserve Bank of Australia) in the form of notes and coins, you are sadly mistaken.

 At the present time, less than 3% (or 3 cents in the $1) of the money in the Australian economy was created by the government.
 The remaining more than 97% (or 97cents in the $1) was created by the private banking system.